Two history-sheeters gunned down by police in TN | Law-Order

 ''The SI managed to evade the lethal blow aimed at his head and shot at one of them, while the police inspector, Murugesan, who was also part of the team checking the vehicles, rushed to his colleague's help and fired at another man,'' a senior police official said.

-Two others who also attacked the SI fled from the scene.
-The police rushed the two injured persons to the Chengalpattu government hospital where the doctors declared them ''brought dead,'' said police.
+Two others who also attacked the SI fled the scene.
+The police rushed the two injured persons to the Chengalpattu government hospital where the doctors declared them ''brought dead'', said police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)